Fresh leak hints at how AMD vs Nvidia next-gen GPU battle is shaping up

 Clock speeds will be pitched in the area of 2.3GHz to 2.5GHz – that’s one of the nuggets of info with a big question mark hanging over it – offering something in the order of around 90TFlops of raw (FP32) performance (ditto on the question mark there).

-Moving to the AMD RDNA 3 champion, this GPU is purportedly set to come bristling with 15,360 stream processors (cores), as previously rumored, and 32GB of GDDR6 with a 256-bit memory interface – plus the key addition of 3D Infinity Cache to stay competitive with Nvidia, as we heard recently from Greymon (there could be 256MB or 512MB of Infinity Cache).
+Moving to the AMD RDNA 3 champion, this GPU is purportedly set to come bristling with 15,360 stream processors (cores), as previously rumored, and 32GB of GDDR6 with a 256-bit memory interface.
+And while the latter may sound thin, there's the key addition of 3D Infinity Cache to ensure better competitivity with Nvidia, as we heard recently from Greymon (there could be 256MB or 512MB of Infinity Cache).

 As you may know, 3D V-Cache or vertical cache – meaning simply that it’s stacked up vertically – is what’s coming to Ryzen CPUs with new models (possibly Ryzen 6000 chips) at the start of 2022.